 INTRODUCTION

-Rice is the staple food crop of more than 60 per cent of the world’s population.
-About 90 per cent of all rice grown in the world is produced and consumed in the Asian region.
+Rice is the staple food crop of more than 60 % of the world’s population.
+About 90 % of all rice grown in the world is produced and consumed in Asian region.
 Rice is the principal crop in the State and the central plains of Chhattisgarh are known as “Rice bowl of central India”.
-About 80 per cent of the population in the State is engaged in agriculture and 43 per cent of the entire arable land is under cultivation.
+About 80 % of the population in the State is engaged in agriculture and 43 % of the entire arable land is under cultivation.
 In terms of production of rice, Chhattisgarh comes in seventh position in India with 9.81 million tonnes growing in the area of 3.77 million ha and its productivity was 2602 kg/ha during 2022-23.
 Rice is also the staple food crop of NE region.
 Manipur, one of the seven sisters of the north eastern region of India resembling most of the northern states of India, the economy of State primarily depends on agriculture and allied activities.
-Though the total land under agriculture in Manipur is only 6.74 per cent of the total geographical area, it provides livelihood of more than 52 per cent of the total population of the State.
+Though the total land under agriculture in Manipur is only 6.74 % of the total geographical area, it provides livelihood of more than 52 % of the total population of the State.
 In the State of Manipur, the area under rice crop is about 219.10 thousand ha, with the productivity of 2940 kg/ha with total production of 643.30 thousand tonnes.
 The growth in agriculture in the country has been quite uneven resulting in inequitable distribution of benefits in the recent years.
 High cost technologies with liberal use of inputs have resulted increase in production and productivity in agricultural endowed environment.
-However, in the State like Chhattisgarh and Manipur where majority of the farmers are medium, small and marginal in constrained environment have benefited only marginally.
+However, in the State like Chhattisgarh and Manipur where majority of farmers are medium, small and marginal in constrained environment have benefited only marginally.
 Therefore, it is high time to pay attention to such farming through systematic studies about their occupational growth and examine whether these farming communities have responded as per expectation with regard to the acceptance and application to the scientific production technologies and techniques in their farming systems.

 Various technologies are evolved by scientists including high yielding varieties for increasing productivity level and share profits to cultivators but still due to non-adoption of certain technologies, the productivity level is low.
 So, there still exists large and exploitable rice yield gap in India.
 This may be due to lack of technical know-how and either no or poor adoption of recommended technologies by the growers.
 Apart from this, personal, economic, psychological characteristics and situational and communication attributes of the growers may affect yield level.
-Thus, there may be technological gap between recommended package of practices and actual adoption of the recommended rice production technology by the rice growers.
+Thus, there may be technological gap between recommended package of practices and actual adoption of the recommended rice production technology by rice growers.
 Productivity level of farmers may be increased by finding technological gap in adoption of recommended rice production technology.

 METHODOLOGY